AAU-CS-IT-07-02/group_project/report_scratchpad.md

                 - Stratego
                 - Int/Double discretization
 - Results and Evaluation of successful approach (torchdiffeq and UPPAAL)
+    - Gantt chart (NEEDS TO BE MOVED TO AN APPROPRIATE PLACE)
     - Model evaluation
         - Using real data to ascertain accuracy and horizon limit
             - Closed vs open loop simulation